 Space is limited and reservations are required.
-Contact Museum Educator Jennifer Haines at (814) 435-2652 or email firstname.lastname@example.org to make your reservation.
+Contact Museum Educator Jennifer Haines at (814) 435-2652 or email firstname.lastname@example.org for more information.

 Book a guided tour and have our knowledgeable staff lead your students through the museum.
 Students will tour the Challenges and Choices exhibit to explore the interactive elements, historic tools, and life-size photographs that tell the story of how people utilized and interacted with Pennsylvania’s forests over time.
 Tours will also visit the museum’s outdoor exhibits, including our recreated 20th century logging camp, Shay locomotive, and circular sawmill.

 Our Museum Educator will work with you to create a tour that is right for your students.
 Depending on your group’s interests, size, and time constraints, guided tours could include:

 - Demonstrations of the site’s Shingle Mill, Blacksmith, and Mess Hall kitchen